jakern/docs/tutorials/food.md

 ## Shopping list

 Shopping list, is what it sounds like, a Grocy connected shopping list.
-When starting a new instal you automatically have one shopping list called shopping list but you can create more if you wish.
+When starting a new install you automatically have one shopping list called shopping list but you can create more if you wish.

 - **Add item:** Adds items to the shopping list by name or barcode.
 - **Clear list:** Clears the shopping list.